uikit/uikit-site/docs/pages/migration.md

 ## Migration from UIkit 3.4 to 3.5

-In UIkit 3.5 all Less variables and class names which have `xxlarge` in their name got renamed to `2xlarge` to have more consistency.
-Just find and replace these Less variables if you are using a custom Less theme and change the following class in your markup.
+In UIkit 3.5 all Less variables and class names which have `xxlarge` in their name got renamed to `2xlarge` for better consistency.
+Just find and replace these Less variables if you are using a custom Less theme.
+There is just one class in the [Width component](width) which has to be updated in your markup.

 | Class              | Replace with       |
 | ------------------ | ------------------ |